-Understanding the language of e-commerce is key to evolving and growing your brand in this ever-changing industry.
-This article is your guide to mastering the vast array of acronyms you'll come across.
+Understanding the language of ecommerce is essential to evolving and growing your brand in a constantly shifting digital environment.
+This article is designed to help you master the wide range of acronyms you will encounter throughout your professional journey.

-So, whether you're looking to improve your professional vocabulary, streamline your business operations or simply satisfy your curiosity, this article is your gateway to mastering the language of e-commerce.
+Whether you want to sharpen your professional vocabulary, optimise internal operations, or simply satisfy your curiosity, this article is your gateway to speaking the language of ecommerce with confidence.

-The acronyms in this category represent essential concepts and tools for understanding digital marketing.
+The acronyms in this section represent core concepts and tools that help structure and execute effective digital marketing strategies.

-SEO (Search Engine Optimization): The process of optimizing a website to rank higher in search engine results pages (SERPs), increasing organic (non-paid) web traffic.
+SEO (Search Engine Optimisation): The process of optimising a website to rank higher in search engine results pages (SERPs), increasing organic (non-paid) web traffic.

 DA (Domain Authority): A search engine ranking score that predicts how likely a website is to rank on search engine result pages (SERPs).